 Is the workplace a venue to promote wealth building?
 What roles should employers play to promote financial capability among its workforce?
 Do employer-based efforts have impact, and what should grantmakers know when investing in promising employer strategies to build employee wealth?
 These among other questions will be part of a discussion featuring Meredith Covington with the Center for Social Development at Washington University in St. Louis.

-● Explore why employers are uniquely positioned to connect employees to financial stability/capability programs.
+● Considered why employers are uniquely positioned to connect employees to financial stability/capability programs.

-● Highlight how employers have and can continue to play a critical role in providing employees pathways toward financial success.
+● Highlighted how employers have and can continue to play a critical role in providing employees pathways toward financial success.

-● Look at some of the various ways employers are integrating financial well-being programs into their company culture and structures.
+● Looked at some of the various ways employers are integrating financial well-being programs into their company culture and structures.

-● Dissect which strategies seem most promising for employers to utilize.
+● Dissected which strategies seem most promising for employers to utilize.

-● Discuss the specific role philanthropy can play to engage employers as platforms for employee financial well-being.
+● Discussed the specific role philanthropy can play to engage employers as platforms for employee financial well-being.